jacksonjw12/mbannister.github.io/_teaching/10-f16/Homework/Homework06.md

 __Problem 1:__

-Write a function named `int find_value(int A[], int sz, int value)` that takes as input an array of integers `A`, the size of `A` and an integer `value` that returns the index of the first entry in `A` that is equal to `value`.
+Write a function named `int find_value(int A[], int sz, int value)` that takes as input an array of integers `A`, the size of `A` and an integer `value`, such that the function returns the index of the first entry in `A` that is equal to `value`.
 If no entry in `A` is equal to `value`, then your function should return the size of `A`.